What does a News Clipping Service do?

 - Common misspellings of all of the above.

-- Simply using single keywords can lead to a flood of irrelevant data.
+- Simple keywords can lead to a flood of irrelevant data.
+Therefore, it’s essential to refine search queries:

 - Boolean operators (AND, OR, NOT) to combine or exclude keywords.